Comparison

 - Both are lightweight and open-source agents that can be integrated into workflows and tools, making them similar in function but potentially different in feature set or design.

-- Tags unique to nanobot: llm, ai, codex, chatgpt.
+- Tags unique to nanobot: ai-agent, anthropic, chatgpt, claude.

 - nanobot ships Docker support for self-hosted deployment.